Suez Canal: Growth and reorganisation

 The canal had an immediate and dramatic effect on world trade.
 Combined with the American transcontinental railroad completed six months earlier, it allowed the world to be circled in record time.
 It played an important role in increasing European colonization of Africa.
 The construction of the canal was one of the reasons for the Panic of 1873 in Great Britain, because goods from the Far East had, until then, been carried in sailing vessels around the Cape of Good Hope and stored in British warehouses.
 An inability to pay his bank debts led Said Pasha's successor, Isma'il Pasha, in 1875 to sell his 44% share in the canal for £4,000,000 ($19.2 million), equivalent to £432 million to £456 million ($540 million to $570 million) in 2019, to the government of the United Kingdom.
 French shareholders still held the majority.
-Local unrest caused the British to invade in 1882 and take full control, although nominally Egypt remained part of the Ottoman Empire.
+Local unrest caused the British to invade Egypt in 1882 and take full control, although nominally Egypt remained part of the Ottoman Empire.
 The British representative from 1883 to 1907 was Evelyn Baring, 1st Earl of Cromer, who reorganized and modernized the government and suppressed rebellions and corruption, thereby facilitating increased traffic on the canal.

 The European Mediterranean countries in particular benefited economically from the Suez Canal, as they now had much faster connections to Asia and East Africa than the North and West European maritime trading nations such as Great Britain, the Netherlands or Germany.
 The biggest beneficiary in the Mediterranean was Austria-Hungary, which had participated in the planning and construction of the canal.
 The largest Austrian maritime trading company, Österreichischer Lloyd, experienced rapid expansion after the canal was completed, as did the port city of Trieste, then an Austrian possession.
 The company was a partner in the Compagnie Universelle du Canal de Suez, whose vice-president was the Lloyd co-founder Pasquale Revoltella.